EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Build-a-home-site-with-Viva-Connections.md

     | /sites/Operations | Operations     |
     | /sites/Work       | Work @ Contoso |

-1. [Create a dashboard](#task-3-create-a-dashboard) with cards like News, Events, Assigned Tasks, Approvals, and OneDrive
-1. [Add Viva Connection web parts](#task-4-add-viva-connection-web-parts) Dashboard for Viva Connections and My Feed to the home page of the Contoso home site

 ### Task 1: Create a new Viva Connections experience

 Perform this task on LON-CL1.